 Emmanuel holds an MBA from HEC (Hautes Etudes Commerciales), the leading European School of Management, with a Major in Economics.
-Emmanuel is a Professor of International Affairs at the Paris Institute of Political Science (Sciences Po Paris), France’s leading school of international relations.
+Emmanuel is also a Professor of International Affairs at the Paris Institute of Political Science (Sciences Po Paris), France’s leading school of international relations.

-Guillaume de Chorivit oversees large strategy consulting assignments in the areas of telecoms and media, FMCG and retail.
+He oversees large strategy consulting assignments in the areas of telecoms and media, financial services, construction materials, FMCG and retail.
 Guillaume manages projects in Africa, the Middle-East and South Asia for a wide range of international and regional clients.

-Prior to joining Altai Consulting, Guillaume was a strategy consultant at Advention Business Partners, a strategy consultancy, where he dealt extensively with large private ventures and private equity funds, and developed entry-strategy plans and conducted strategic due diligences.
+Prior to joining Altai Consulting, he was a strategy consultant at Advention Business Partners, a strategy consultancy, where he dealt extensively with large private ventures and private equity funds, and developed entry-strategy plans and conducted strategic due diligences.

 Guillaume worked in Pakistan as the CFO of ACTED, one of the largest European NGOs, and as an analyst for Messier Partners, a French M&A boutique.